 CHRONIC ITCHING is most commonly caused by allergies or parasites, but hormonal imbalances can also be a cause.
 Bacterial and yeast infections are often secondary to allergies and can be the underlying cause for RECURRING SKIN AND EAR INFECTIONS.
 Allergies can be due to food, insects, or environmental factors like dust, pollen, or mold.
 Allergies usually start at about 1 & ½ years and can occur throughout life.
-Fleas can be the primary cause , or make an already allergic dog even itchier!
+Fleas can be the primary cause of allergies, or make an already allergic dog even itchier!
 Allergies can be an overreaction of the immune system to substances that are usually considered harmless.
-Most allergies are not cured, but can be controlled with a combination of topical and oral medications.
+Most allergies are not cured, but controlled.

 PARASITES: Flea allergic dermatitis is the most common skin disease in dogs and cats.
 For the flea allergic pet, 100% flea control is essential as just ONE SINGLE flea bite can cause severe itching for days.
 Florida Veterinary Dermatologists recommend systemic (oral) flea control in addition to rigorous environmental control for flea allergic patients.

 FOOD ALLERGIES: Are most commonly caused be the protein ingredient such as beef, chicken, or pork, and less often by carbohydrate sources like corn or wheat.
 Food allergies must be diagnosed by feeding a diet or novel protein, or one that has been hydrolyzed (broken down) so small that the body doesn’t recognize it as an allergen, and a single digestible carb source.
 A low antigen diet must be fed exclusively for a period of 12-16 weeks and during this time NO other treats or supplements are given.
-Pet foods that claim to be “hypoallergenic” or “for sensitive skin” are NOT the same as a low antigen and are not recommended for food trials.
-Low antigen diets are expensive and you will NOT find quality low antigen diets at a feed store or pet shop.
-Dr. Long recommends Hill’s and Royal Canin based on these products’ quality research evidence.
+Non- prescription foods that claim to be “hypoallergenic” or “for sensitive skin” are NOT the same as a low antigen and are not recommended for food trials.
+Low antigen diets are expensive and you will NOT find quality prescription veterinary diets at a feed store or pet shop.
+Dr. Long recommends Hill’s and Royal Canin based on these products’ Quality Research Evidence.

 TREATMENT OPTIONS MAY INCLUDE A COMBINATION OF:

 FREE FORM: Omega 3 fatty acids: HIGH doses of DHA/EPA can reduce itching and inflammation, aid in management of healthy skin, and improve response to other allergy therapies.
 This brand is especially formulated for animals, and is better absorbed and utilized by your pet.
 EPA/DHA must be dosed at 180mg/10lb for allergic conditions.
 Read labels carefully: 1000mg Fish Oil does not equal 1000mg of EPA/DHA.
-Avoid dollar store bargains!!

 ANTIHISTAMINES: Only work on about 20% of itchy dogs.
-They are safe to use for life, but some can cause drowsiness.
+They are safe to use for life, but can cause drowsiness.
 Several types may need to be tried before you find the one that works best on your pet.
-Most work better in conjunction with EPA/DHA, and/or topical therapies
+Most antihistamines work better in conjunction with EPA/DHA.

-SPRAYS & SHAMPOOS: Some give temporary relief of itching and restore skins natural barrier.
-May contain oatmeal, topical anesthetics, antibacterials and/or hydro-cortisone.
+TOPICALS & SHAMPOOS: Some give temporary relief of itching and restore skins natural barrier.
 DISCUSS THESE WITH US FIRST.
 Good adjunct to treatment but usually not effective alone.

-STEROIDS: Have many potential short and long term side effects, such as excessive drinking, urinating and eating as well as increased susceptibility to infections, and are reserved for adults with short seasonal problems, or where other therapies have failed.
-Steroids are not safe for long-term use.
+STEROIDS: Have many potential short term side effects, such as excessive drinking, urinating and eating as well as increased susceptibility to infections, and are reserved for adults with short seasonal problems, or where other therapies have failed.

-FLEA CONTROL: Florida veterinary dermatologists recommend systemic (oral) flea control products such as NEXGARD or TRIFEXIS for pets with allergies and they should be used all year round.
+FLEA CONTROL: Florida veterinary dermatologists recommend systemic (oral) flea control products such as COMFORTIS or TRIFEXIS for pets with allergies.